AnyFetch/developers.anyfetch.com/blueprint.md

-# Group Document Types
+# Group document-types

-## Document types [/document_types]
+## document-types [/document_types]
 ### List document-types [GET]
-Retrieve all document types available for the current user, with document count and the date the last document with this document type was updated (or null if the document-type is not in use on this account).
+Retrieve all document-types available for the current user, with document count and the date the last document with this document-type was updated (or null if the document-type is not in use on this account).

 A list of default document-types can be found on [this page](/resources/document-types.html).